forsvunnet/php-reverse-proxy/README.md

 ## License

 This project is licensed under the MIT License.
-See `LICENSE` for details.
+See `LICENSE.md` for details.